As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Opened Madeira (with a cork) will last 28-30 days in a kitchen refrigerator.
 The sweeter style will last longer open – either the max 30 days or even several days past that.

 Unopened Marsala will last 2-6 years when stored in 53–57˚F consistent temperatures, 60-70% humidity, complete darkness, and laying flat with a wine fridge or cellar.
 Marsala is a fortified Italian wine from Sicily which is available either dry or sweet.

-Using sweet Marsala lends a rich, nutty, caramelized flavor to mushroom sauces in popular dishes like chicken Marsala.
+Using sweet Marsala lends a rich, nutty, caramelized flavor to mushroom sauces in popular dishes like Chicken Marsala.
 Sweet Marsala can also be used in desserts.
-A great example is zabaglione, a classic custard sauce that is commonly served with fresh berries.
+A great example is a zabaglione, a classic custard sauce that is commonly served with fresh berries.

 Dry Marsala is most commonly used to deglaze a pan of roasted shellfish or meaty fish adding depth to the sauce.
 Marsala is also fortified with Brandy making it high in alcohol.
 It also has the ability to last much longer than regular wine and this can vary to a degree based on how long it was aged.

 The longer the Marsala has been aged, the more alcohol it will contain, making it last longer (unopened).
 The sweeter the Marsala wine, the longer it will last opened.

 Unopened Marsala will last months and even years when stored in a cool, dry place.

 Opened Marsala (with a cork) will last 28-30 days in the kitchen refrigerator.
 Also, the sweeter styles of Marsala will the longer it will last open – either the max 30 days or several days past that.

 Unopened Sherry will last 1-10 months when stored in 53–57˚F consistent temperatures, 60-70% humidity, complete darkness, and laying flat with a wine fridge or cellar.
 It is meant to be consumed right away.